petergithub/notes/01Technology/http/https/httpsNotes.md

 `openssl req -new -key example.key -out example.csr -subj "/C=GB/ST=London/L=London/O=Global Security/OU=IT Department/CN=example.com"`

+#### Convert private key version

+Newer versions of OpenSSL say `BEGIN PRIVATE KEY` because they contain the private key + an OID that identifies the key type (this is known as PKCS8 format).
+Old versions of OpenSSL say `BEGIN RSA PRIVATE KEY`
+To get the old-style key (known as either PKCS1 or traditional OpenSSL format) you can do this:
+`openssl rsa -in server.key -out server_new.key`
+Alternately, if you have a PKCS1 key and want PKCS8: `openssl pkcs8 -topk8 -nocrypt -in privkey.pem`

 #### Checking Using OpenSSL

 [The Most Common OpenSSL Commands](https://www.sslshopper.com/article-most-common-openssl-commands.html)